MafiaOS/Mafia/README.md

 14. And If You Are Goinn For Study  Do ```.study``` The Bot WIll Auto Reply Messages With A Good Study Message ( Some Thing Like Afk But Different)

-15. And 5 types Of Hack CMDs

-16. And Many More CMDS